shivamgupta1/Huffman-coding/README.md

 Try executing on example.c, it reduces its size by almost 4KB

-Size of compresses files may or may not reduce.
+Size of compressed files may or may not reduce.
 Depending on the file, it may even increase.